SsGood/ADGCN/README.md

 # ADGCN
 Pytorch Implementation for paper "Adversarial Graph Disentanglement".
 Note: a well organized version will be coming soon!
+2022/05/30 Update: The organized version has been released!
 ## Introduction